Sharp phase transitions in high-dimensional changepoint detection: Connections to related works

-In our formulation of the problem, the mean matrix is non-random, and has just two pieces.
-The length of the first piece is an integer $t^* \in [n-1]$, as defined in the parameter spaces $\Theta_1^{\mathrm{1-side}}$ and $\Theta_1^{\mathrm{2-side}}$.
-In terms of the critical signal size, the two piece problem (where the changepoint location $t^*$ can occur anywhere) coincides with the three piece problem whose changepoint is constrained to occur at some time $t \in \{\lfloor n-\log n\rfloor, \dots,n\}$.
+In our formulation of the problem, the mean matrix is non-random, and each non-null row has two pieces.
+The length of the first piece is equal to the changepoint location $t^* \in [n-1]$, as defined in the parameter spaces $\Theta_1^{\mathrm{1-side}}$ and $\Theta_1^{\mathrm{2-side}}$.
+In terms of the critical signal size, the two piece problem with known direction of change coincides in difficulty with the three piece problem whose elevated region occurs between $\lfloor n- n/\log n\rfloor$ and $n$.